Nuclear Power in Bangladesh

 - This is to meet rapidly-increasing demand and reduce dependence on natural gas.

 Bangladesh produced 49 billion kWh gross in 2012, giving per capita consumption of 320 kWh/yr.
 Some 42 TWh in 2012 was from natural gas and 6 TWh from oil (IEA data).
-Government figures show 42 GWe net generation in 2013-14.
 Electricity demand is rising rapidly (9% in FY 2013) and capacity was 11.3 GWe in January 2014, plus some 500 MWe of import capacity from West Bengal in India which provides over 5% of electricity.
 Over 30% of the population remains without electricity, and the other two-thirds experiences frequent power cuts.
 Some 5.0% of government expenditure is being allocated to ‘power and energy’.
+Government figures

 The Power System Master Plan 2010 forecast demand of 19,000 MWe in 2021 and 34,000 MWe in 2030, hence requiring generation capacity of 39,000 MWe in 2030.
 The government aims for 24 GWe of new capacity by 2021, including the first nuclear contribution.
 The plan is for domestic coal 30%, imported coal 20%, natural gas (including LNG) 25%, liquid fuel 5%, nuclear, renewable energy and power import 20%.